i-doit/knowledge-base/docs/en/system-administration/add-on-and-subscription-center.md

 !!! info "**To access the Add-on & Subscription Center page, the token must only include one client.**"

-The page can be accessed via the Admin Center login page.
+The page can be accessed via the Admin-Center login page.
 The page can also be accessed by clicking on the avatar in i-doit and selecting Add-on & Subscription Center.

 [![Add-on & Subscription Center](../assets/images/en/system-administration/add-on-and-subscription-center/asc-1.png)](../assets/images/en/system-administration/add-on-and-subscription-center/asc-1.png)